Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D

 In the algorithm, $z_1$ is conditionally sampled from the learned latent distribution using a uniform distribution defined by upper and lower bounds for module 1: $z_1 \sim p_{\theta}(z, m=1) \sim U(a, b)$.
 A Gaussian Process (GP) prior $h$ is initialized to map $z_1$ to the total beam loss.
-At each iteration, the LSTM predicts $z_{2:48}$, which are concatenated with $z_1$ and decoded to obtain $X_{1:48}$.
+At each iteration, the LSTM predicts $\hat{z}_{2:48}$, which are concatenated with $z_1$ and decoded to obtain $\hat{X}_{1:48}$.
 The total beam loss is computed, and the acquisition function is maximized to identify the next query point $z_1'$.
 The GP model is then updated with the new data $h: z_1' \mapsto L_{bt}$.
-If $X_{1:48}$ passes the classifier, the point is appended to the history $S$.
+If $\hat{X}_{1:48}$ passes the classifier i.e., all 48 phase spaces are classified correctly to their respective modules (classes), the point is appended to the history $S$.
 This process is repeated for $N$ iterations.
 Additionally, the algorithm supports multiple independent runs with the same number of iterations, each initialized with a new $z_1$.